HabitatFramework/TechnicalGuide/database/database.rst

 incid
 -----

 This is the main data table with one record per INCID.
+All the other data tables relate to this table via the **INCID** field.

 	incid
 		Char(12) - A unique **Inc**\ remental **id**\ entifier for each logical group of features.